Between Holmes River and Carcajou Creek, a tributary of Smoky River

 53°14’00” N 119°16’00” W — Map 83E/3 — Google — GeoHack

 Name officially adopted in 1925.
 Official in BC — Canada

-“Nearly midway between Bess Pass and Robson Pass is a pass of the watershed which is locally known as Wolverine Pass,” wrote boundary surveyor Arthur Wheeler.
+“Nearly midway between Bess Pass and Robson Pass is a pass of the watershed which is locally known as Wolverine Pass,” wrote boundary surveyor Arthur Wheeler [1860-1945 ].
 The pass had been named by Donald Phillips.
 “There is another Wolverine Pass in a more southerly part of the Canadian Rockies, so the pass under discussion is here referred to as Carcajou Pass, a synonym for Wolverine.”

 The word carcajou was used by the French in North America, and is apparently of Indian origin.
 “The fur hunter’s greatest enemy is the wolverine or carcajou,” wrote Milton and Cheadle in 1863.

-- Wheeler, Arthur O. and Cautley, R.W.
+- Wheeler, Arthur O., and Cautley, R.W.
 Report of the Commission appointed to delimit the boundary between the Provinces of Alberta and British Columbia.
-Part III-A. Topographical surveys of the watershed.
-1922, 1923, 1924.
+Part II.
+1917 to 1921.
+From Kicking Horse Pass to Yellowhead Pass..
 Ottawa: Office of the Surveyor General, 1921

 - Wheeler, Arthur Oliver [1860-1945].
 “Passes of the Great Divide.”
 Canadian Alpine Journal, Vol. 16 (1926–1927):173.
 Alpine Club of Canada